Slaymish/my-digital-garden/src/site/notes/Access Control Mechanisms.md

 	- Aka superuser (sudo)
 - Unix identifies user using a UID
 - Users can be granted rights/permissions

+### Unix Groups

+Type `groups` to display all groups on system (in unix terminals)

+- Logical collection of users on a system
+- All members of the same group share the same perms

+### Unix Others

+- Rule evaluates wheather the user is

 ## Mandatory Access Control (DAC)